johnexzy/johnexzy/README.md

 # Hi there, I am John Oba | afrodev👋

+This is an exploration zone.
+Don't be concerned if you don't understand much of what's here – I'm still trying to comprehend it too.

+## Currently?

+- 🔭 I’m currently working on opensource, experimental & private projects
+- 💬 Ask me about Javascript, Football & Science.
+- Exploring Tech Trends: AI, Blockchain
+- I build bots

 ## Projects
 <p><a href="https://startuplist.africa" target="_blank">Startuplist Africa</a>: Unlock the Potential of African Startups with Startuplist Africa</p>